sreesankar711/Task-scheduler-GUI/README.md

 Implements some Scheduling Algorithms, some of which are,

-Priority Scheduling: Allows scheduling tasks based on their priority levels.
-Higher priority tasks are executed first.</br>
+1. Priority Scheduling: Allows scheduling tasks based on their priority levels.
+Higher priority tasks are executed first.
-Shortest Job Next Scheduling: Executes tasks based on their burst times.
-Shorter tasks are executed first.</br>
+2. Shortest Job Next Scheduling: Executes tasks based on their burst times.
+Shorter tasks are executed first.
-FIFO Scheduling: Executes tasks in the order they were added, following the First-In-First-Out principle.</br>
+3. FIFO Scheduling: Executes tasks in the order they were added, following the First-In-First-Out principle.
-Shortest Remaining Time Scheduling: Executes tasks based on their remaining burst times.
-Tasks with the shortest remaining time are executed first.</br>
+4. Shortest Remaining Time Scheduling: Executes tasks based on their remaining burst times.
+Tasks with the shortest remaining time are executed first.

 ## Requirements